bsc-s2/pykit/strutil/README.md

 **return**:
 a list of string.

 ## strutil.tokenize

-tokenize a line with one space.

 **syntax**:
 `strutil.tokenize(linestr)`

+Tokenize a line with one space.

+Synopsis:

 ```python
 from pykit.strutil import tokenize